texas-robocamp/texas-robocamp.github.io/tutorials/programming/first_program.md

 {% include note.html content="Remember, this is a relative path, so this literally tells the computer, \"Run the HelloWorld that is in this directory.\"" %}

-{% include note.html content="Many things can go wrong when you are programming, so please ask for help before you get frustrated!
-(Just turn your cups to red!)" %}
+{% include note.html content="Many things can go wrong when you are programming.
+Turn your cups to red to get help." %}

 {% include callout_synchronize.html comment="Many of you will have problems right now, so, we'll synchronize to get everyone through their errors." %}